awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

 + After you create the profile, make a note of the **Client ID** and **Client Secret**\.
 + Make sure you enter the **Allowed Return URLs** as provided in the instructions\.
 The URLs allow the ASK CLI command to redirect refresh token requests\.

-## Step 2: Create Alexa Skill Source Files and Push to Your AWS CodeCommit Repository<a name="tutorials-alexa-skills-kit-push"></a>
+## Step 2: Create Alexa Skill Source Files and Push to Your CodeCommit Repository<a name="tutorials-alexa-skills-kit-push"></a>

 In this section, you create and push your Alexa skill source files to the repository that the pipeline uses for your source stage\.
 For the skill you have created in the Amazon developer console, you produce and push the following:
 + A `skill.json` file\.